AryanManishJain/arthaai-finance-chat/README.md

-ArthaAI Finance Chat:
+ArthaAI Finance Chat

-A clean starter project for building a finance-focused AI assistant with a preloaded HTML, CSS, and JavaScript frontend, combined with a lightweight backend.
+A lightweight finance-focused chatbot interface built with HTML, CSS, and JavaScript, connected to a backend API for processing finance-related prompts.

-The project includes a Node/Express API and an optional PHP endpoint for server-side processing, demonstrating how frontend applications communicate with backend services.
-This project was built for web technology and project coursework to demonstrate full-stack interaction in a finance chatbot interface.
+This project demonstrates full-stack interaction between a frontend chat interface and backend services using Node/Express and PHP.

+Features

+Chat Interface

+Simple conversational UI for asking finance questions.

+Finance Mode Selector

+Users can switch between finance topics:

+General Finance

-ArthaAI Finance Chat:
+Startup Finance

-A clean starter project for building a finance-focused AI assistant with a preloaded HTML, CSS, and JavaScript frontend, combined with a lightweight backend.
+Investing

+Budgeting

+Tax

+Backend API

+Handles user prompts and returns structured responses.

+PHP Integration

-The project includes a Node/Express API and an optional PHP endpoint for server-side processing, demonstrating how frontend applications communicate with backend services.
+Includes a PHP API endpoint demonstrating how a JavaScript frontend can communicate with a PHP backend.
-This project was built for web technology and project coursework to demonstrate full-stack interaction in a finance chatbot interface.

-Quick Start:

-Install dependencies

-Run npm install

-Start the Node server

-Run npm start

-Open the application in your browser

-localhost:3000
+Finance Guardrails

+The chatbot:

+rejects non-finance prompts

+avoids illegal financial advice

+avoids guaranteed investment claims

+Educational Disclaimer

+Responses are informational and not professional financial advice.

+Tech Stack

+Frontend

+HTML

+CSS

+JavaScript

+Backend

+Node.js

+Express

+PHP (optional API endpoint)

+Tech Stack

+Frontend

+HTML

+CSS

+JavaScript

+Backend

+Node.js

+Express

+PHP (optional API endpoint)

-PHP Backend (Optional)
+Running the PHP Backend (Optional)

-The project also includes a PHP API endpoint for demonstrating backend communication using PHP.
+The project includes a PHP API endpoint for demonstrating backend communication.

-The PHP file is located in the api folder.

-The frontend can send chat requests to the PHP backend, which processes finance prompts and returns structured responses.

-To run the PHP backend locally, development tools such as the following can be used:
+To run the PHP version locally you can use:

 XAMPP

 MAMP

-The project can then be accessed through a local server environment.
+Then access the project through a local server environment.

-How to Build a Finance-Focused AI

-No AI system can be 100% perfect, but it can be designed to be safe, specialized, and domain focused.

-1. Keep the Frontend Simple:

-The current frontend already provides the core structure:

-index.html – interface layout

-style.css – user interface styling

-script.js – communication with the backend

-2. Move Intelligence to the Backend:

-Sensitive logic should always stay on the server.

-Best practices include:

-never placing API keys in frontend code

-validating and sanitizing input

-limiting request rates

-logging backend requests

-3. Add Finance Policy Rules:

-AI responses should follow strict domain rules:

-remain within the finance domain

-avoid guaranteed investment claims

-avoid illegal advice such as fraud or insider trading

-provide educational explanations

-acknowledge uncertainty when data is incomplete

-4. Add a Retrieval Layer:

-Financial systems should use trusted knowledge sources such as:

-regulatory documentation

-financial product documentation

-internal policies

-investment guidelines

-Relevant context can be retrieved and injected into responses.

-5. Add Risk and Suitability Checks:

-Before providing financial suggestions, the system should gather:

-financial goals and timelines

-income stability

-emergency fund status

-debt obligations

-risk tolerance

-6. Compliance and Human Escalation:

-Responsible financial tools should:

-show educational disclaimers

-recommend licensed professionals for complex advice

-maintain logs for sensitive financial recommendations

-7. Measure System Quality:

-Important metrics include:

-hallucination rate

-refusal accuracy

-user outcomes

-topic-level satisfaction

-Regular testing helps maintain system safety and reliability.

- 8.Future Improvements:
+Future Improvements

-Possible enhancements for this project include:
+Potential enhancements include:

 integrating a real AI model provider

-storing user profiles and conversation history

-adding financial calculators (SIP, EMI, startup runway, debt payoff)
+adding financial calculators (SIP, EMI, debt payoff)

-adding charts for budgeting and investment tracking
+storing conversation history

-implementing authentication and role-based access
+adding authentication and user profiles

-adding automated tests for safety guardrails
+visualizing budgets or portfolios with charts

- 9. Educational Purpose:
+Educational Purpose

-This project is intended for learning and demonstration purposes.
+This project was created for learning and demonstration purposes.

-Financial responses are informational only and should not be treated as professional advice.
+Financial responses are informational and should not be considered professional financial advice.